apache/directory-site/source/api/internal-design-guide/4-asn1.md

 <img src="images/asn1-ldap-message.png" alt="LDAP message state machine" width="100%"/>

 The green boxes are sub-transitions, which will be descibed below.
+The red arrow indactes which parts are mandatory.
 Each transition is based on the tags used between two states.

 Here is a flat representation of a LDAP message structure, where we see the encapsulated **TLVs**: